The Method

 • Exception-based workflow engineering

-• Month-end close redesign from first principles
+• Month-end close redesign with clear controls

 03